-- □ Replace exhaust hoses if cracking, charring, or deterioration is found. - □ Ensure that your engine(s) is properly tuned, and well maintained. - □ Inspect each water pump impeller and the water pump housing.
+- ☐ Ensure that your engines and generators are properly tuned, and well maintained. - ☐ Inspect each water pump impeller and the water pump housing.
 Replace if worn.
-Make sure cooling systems are in working condition. - □ Inspect all metallic exhaust components for cracking, rusting, leaking, or loosening.
-Make sure they check the cylinder head gasket, exhaust manifold, water injection elbow, and the threaded adapter nipple between the manifold and the elbow.
+Make sure cooling systems are in working condition. - Inspect all metallic exhaust components for cracking, rusting, leaking, or loosening.
+Make sure they check the cylinder head gasket, exhaust manifold, water injection elbow, and the threaded adapter nipple between the manifold and the elbow. - ☐ Clean, inspect, and confirm proper operation of the generator cooling water anti-siphon valve (if equipped).